Iasa-Global/btabok/pages/adoption/usage_scenarios_btabok.md

 - Preventing Legacy

-## The New Product/Project Idea
+## The Architecture of a Product/Project

 Much of architecture centers around innovation and ways of handling new ideas.
 This article series explores using the BTABoK to guide innovation, new projects, business ideas, and experimentation.
+Solutions architecture specialization.

 ## My Business Stakeholder Wants to Buy a Product